-If familiarity breeds contempt, the Royal Commission surveys do not show it.
-Even on the question of whether English Canadians should use French when in Quebec, a considerably higher percentage of monolingual English speakers living in Quebec itself supported this principle than of monolingual English speakers outside Quebec-in spite of the fact that those in Quebec who agreed with this policy could easily be interpreted as declaring themselves personae non gratae.
+English monolinguals with substantial French populations in their environments more often approved of concessions than did their linguistic peers living outside of probable contact with French Canadians.
+Even on the question of whether English Canadians should use French in Quebec, a considerably higher percentage of monolingual English speakers living in Quebec itself supported this principle than of monolingual English speakers outside Quebec - in spite of the fact that those in Quebec who agreed with this policy could easily be interpreted as declaring themselves personae non gratae.